 Highlights of Annapurna Base Camp Trek

 However, proper acclimatization and preparation can make the trek accessible for many.
-It is recommended to take sufficient time to acclimatize to the high altitude and to seek advice from a medical professional if necessary.
-Additionally, trekkers should be prepared for unpredictable weather conditions and should carry appropriate gear and supplies.
+It is recommended that trekkers take sufficient time to acclimatize to the high altitude and seek advice from a medical professional if necessary.
+Trekkers should also be prepared for unpredictable weather conditions and carry appropriate gear and supplies.
 Read more in detail about ABC Trek’s difficulty.

 Length of the Trek